Skip to main content

 The primary export of react-querybuilder is the <QueryBuilder /> React component.

-QueryBuilder calls the useQueryBuilder Hook to merge props and context values with defaults, generate update methods, consume the context, prepare the query, and finalize the schema.
+QueryBuilder uses the useQueryBuilder hook to merge props with context values and default values, generate update methods, and prepare the query schema.

 Subcomponents